nn1-dev/website/src/data/spotlight/kameron-bains.md

 ## What’s one thing about your profession you wish more people knew?

 One thing I wish more people knew about the tech profession is how much of a community it is.
 It’s not like the stereotypical image of just sitting alone, typing away all day.
-In reality, the connections you make are incredible—whether it’s collaborating on projects, learning from others, or participating in meetups and online communities.(Like NN1 Dev Club) Tech is all about sharing ideas, solving problems together, and supporting one another.
+In reality, the connections you make are incredible—whether it’s collaborating on projects, learning from others, or participating in meetups and online communities (like NN1 Dev Club).
+Tech is all about sharing ideas, solving problems together, and supporting one another.

 ## Share with others something worth checking out.
 Not necessarily tech related.
 Shameless plugs welcomed.